Fewnity/Xenity-Engine/Web site sources/src/script_api_reference/engine/application/application.md

 ---
 ### GetPlatform
-Returns the current platform the application is running on
+Returns the current platform the application is running on.
 ```cpp
 Platform GetPlatform()
 ```